mujx/hakatime/README.md

       HAKA_SESSION_EXPIRY: "24"
       HAKA_LOG_LEVEL: "info" # Control the verbosity of the logger.
       HAKA_ENV: "prod" # Use a json logger for production, otherwise key=value pairs.
+      HAKA_HTTP_LOG: "true" # If you want to log http requests.
     ports:
       - "127.0.0.1:8080:8080"
   haka_db: